codatio/codat-docs/docs/introduction/create-account.md

 ### Start-up plan billing

 When using our start-up plan, you do not pay any monthly commitment fees.
-Instead, you will be charged for what you use - **£25/$30 per month for each active company**.
+Instead, you will be charged for **each active company**.
 Active companies represent your customer connections where you have successfully pulled or pushed data within your billing period.

 You can use our Billing [dashboard](https://app.codat.io/settings/billing/usage) to track your usage and stay in control of your bills.

 :::tip Sandbox connections